 Ok, so what happens after 10 years if the UN hasn’t updated the OST or refuses to pay the nominal fees to the beneficiaries/claimants?…

-Now it is quite likely that the awarding court/registry will prescribe that all owned land is still “common land” with the public rights as described in Article 1 of OST.
+Now we agree that the awarding court/registry should prescribe that all owned land is still “common land” with the public rights as described in Article I of OST (until such time when/if full exclusive ownership may be tolerated via international consensus).
 This can be accommodated.
 We can reassure our land claimants that at some future time (perhaps not very distant at all), a mining installation (or other resource driven industry) may be using or planning to use their lands.
 Despite the common land status, such commercial use will become tolerated within international law (it probably already is) and you can be sure that the companies involved will want to buy the common land title from the existing owner … for a very decent price!
 Hence those people who have joined our venture, not for the political goal of celestial safety, but by way of a very speculative investment, could be very well rewarded should we be successful in gaining first registration of the Martian land.

 Note also: If our route to due process is blocked for the foreseeable future (see the flowchart below: stagnation), that still leave us and our fellow land claimants with the first ever legally valid claim to land on Mars.
 In such a likely situation, future international law will probably change to routinely accommodate claims of celestial appropriation.
 Our claim would sit at the front of the line/queue, being the first to have demonstrated validity.
 So the future descendants of our current Mars land claimants may eventually gain title registration to the land claimed!
 We see this as the PROBABLE outcome!